Claims Kit

 Penalties for Late Reporting

-Any person who willfully fails to file any form or report required by the Board, fails to follow any order of the Board, or violates any rule or regulation of the Board shall be assessed a civil penalty of not less than $100.00 or more than $1,000.00 per violation.
+Any person who willfully fails to file any form or report, follow any order required by the Board, or violates any rule or regulation of the Board will be assessed a civil penalty of $100.00-$1,000.00 per violation.

 Physician Selection